Beverage Digest. Premium insight, analysis, and data since 1982.

 Allied Brands.
 Hopkins said direct store distribution (DSD) partnerships with outside brands will continue to be important for KDP.
 “We will enter partnerships in two ways,” he said.
 “One, a path to purchase, where we have equity in the brand, and we have a path that’s predetermined to purchase that brand.
 Or if that’s not possible, a long-term relationship.
 That’s the way that we will enter partnerships as we go forward, and that’s the way that we’ve done it over the last 18 months.”

-Make Your Own Coffee Marketing Distribution Future Smarts Retail Bottling Exclusive Energy Latest Insights
+Exclusive Energy Make Your Own Coffee Marketing Distribution Future Smarts Retail Bottling Latest Insights

 • Related Articles